 Commercial roof coating in Stoke-on-Trent

-The Potteries built more factory space than almost any city of its size, and a remarkable amount of it is still working.
-Commercial roof coating in Stoke-on-Trent is often what keeps those buildings viable: a sound but weathered roof gains a renewed waterproof surface at a fraction of replacement cost, with no need to clear out the business underneath while it happens.
-The same logic applies to the newer distribution sheds that have grown up along the A50 and M6 corridors.
-In both cases the deciding question is the condition of the substrate, and that question gets answered on the roof, by survey, before we quote anything in Staffordshire.
+The Potteries built more factory space than almost any city of its size.
+We’ve seen a remarkable amount of it still working.
+Often, commercial roof coating in Stoke-on-Trent is what keeps those buildings viable.
+A sound but weathered roof gets a renewed waterproof surface for a fraction of what replacement costs, with no need to clear out the business underneath while we’re working.
+The same goes for the newer distribution sheds that have cropped up along the A50 and M6.
+Either way, the big question is always the condition of the substrate.
+We answer that on the roof, by survey, before we quote anything in Staffordshire.

 From kiln-era brick to modern logistics sheds

 The six towns hold an unusually wide span of commercial building ages.
-At one end are Victorian and early twentieth-century brick factories and warehouses, many now subdivided into workshops and trade units, typically carrying felt flat roofs or ageing asbestos cement sheeting.
-At the other end are large modern warehouses with profiled steel roofs, where cut-edge corrosion, failed lap seals and chalked finishes arrive on schedule after a couple of decades of weather.
-Coating systems exist for all of these substrates, but they are different systems with different preparation requirements, which is why identifying the substrate correctly is half the job done well.
-Gutters deserve a mention of their own here: on both the old stock and the new, blocked or corroded gutter runs sit behind a surprising share of the leaks we are first called about, and treating the roof while ignoring them solves nothing.
+At one end, you’ve got Victorian and early twentieth-century brick factories and warehouses, many now split into workshops and trade units.
+They usually carry felt flat roofs or ageing asbestos cement sheeting.
+At the other end, we see large modern warehouses with profiled steel roofs.
+There, cut-edge corrosion, failed lap seals and chalked finishes arrive right on schedule after a couple of decades of weather.
+Coating systems exist for all these substrates, but they’re different systems with different prep.
+That’s why identifying the substrate correctly is half the job done well.
+Gutters deserve a mention too.
+On both the old stock and the new, blocked or corroded gutter runs are behind a surprising share of the leaks we’re first called about.
+Treating the roof while ignoring them solves nothing.

 What we will not coat

-Older industrial stock fails in ways that no coating fixes, so the honest list comes early on this page.
-We will not coat steel that has corroded through, because there is nothing sound left to bond to.
-We will not coat asbestos cement that has turned brittle, because preparing it is unsafe and the sheet cannot carry the system.
-We will not seal over flat roofs with saturated insulation, because trapped moisture destroys the deck from below.
-And we will not coat over problems caused by structural movement or failed falls.
-Where the survey finds these conditions, we recommend repair, overlay or replacement instead and explain the reasoning in writing.
+Older industrial stock fails in ways no coating fixes, so here’s the honest list first.
+We won’t coat steel that’s corroded through; there’s nothing sound left for the coating to bond to.
+We won’t coat asbestos cement that’s gone brittle; preparing it is unsafe and the sheet won’t carry the system.
+We won’t seal over flat roofs with saturated insulation; trapped moisture destroys the deck from below.
+And we won’t coat over problems from structural movement or failed falls.
+If our survey finds these conditions, we’ll recommend repair, overlay or replacement instead, and we’ll explain why in writing.

 The survey-led process, step by step

 It starts with an inspection: sheets or membrane, laps and fixings, flashings, rooflights, gutters, and the inside of the building for staining and other leak evidence.
-The findings become a written recommendation and, if coating is the right call, a specification covering preparation, repairs and the coating system itself.
-Work is scheduled around the operating business rather than the other way round.
-From Stoke-on-Trent we cover the surrounding towns as a matter of course, including Newcastle-under-Lyme, Stafford, Crewe and Leek.
+The findings become a written recommendation.
+If coating is the right call, we’ll give you a specification covering preparation, repairs and the coating system itself.
+We schedule work around your business, not the other way around.
+From Stoke-on-Trent, we cover the surrounding towns as a matter of course, including Newcastle-under-Lyme, Stafford, Crewe and Leek.

 Why survey-led is the standard to demand

 On buildings this varied, quote-first contracting is guesswork with a price attached.
-The contractor who has never stood on your roof does not know whether it needs a wash and a coat or three days of corrosion treatment first, and the difference between those two jobs is enormous in both cost and outcome.
+The contractor who hasn’t stood on your roof doesn’t know whether it needs a wash and a coat or three days of corrosion treatment first.
+The difference between those two jobs is enormous in both cost and outcome.
 Survey-led contracting puts the evidence before the number: documented condition, written specification, then a price that reflects both.
-For commercial buildings across Stoke-on-Trent, that order of operations is what separates a coating that lasts from one that merely looks finished on handover day.
+For commercial buildings across Stoke-on-Trent, that order of operations is what separates a coating that lasts from one that just looks finished on handover day.